florianbouvot/aperitif/readme.md

 Aperitif is a boilerplate for web projects.

-* Compile Sass into CSS
-* Compile Twig templates (+ json data)
-* Minify and concatenate CSS, JS and optimize images
-* Create SVG icons sprite
+* Compile, autoprefix and minify Sass.
+* Concatenate, minify and lint JavaScript.
+* Optimize images.
-* Copy fonts files
+* Copy fonts files.
-* Built-in HTTP Server with live-reload and cross-device synchronization
+* Built-in HTTP Server with watch, live-reload and cross-device synchronization.

 ## Getting Started